splunk/public-o11y-docs/gdi/hadoop/hadoop.md

 <meta name="description" content="Use this Splunk Observability Cloud integration for the hadoop monitor.
 See benefits, install, configuration, and metrics">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Hadoop monitor type to collect metrics from the following components of a Hadoop 2.0+ cluster:
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Hadoop monitor type to collect metrics from the following components of a Hadoop 2.0 or higher cluster:

 - Cluster Metrics
 - Cluster Scheduler